Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 > - Drag and drop the sample notebook or click the _choose your files_ link to select the sample notebook.
 >    - We will see any files that we have uploaded at the bottom of the drag and drop area.
 > - Add a message describing the change we are about to make.
->    - Type "Added sample notebook" in the subject field.
+>    - Type "Adds sample notebook" in the subject field.
 >    - We can either add the same message below in the extended dwscription or leave it blank.
 > - Click on _Commit changes_ button to complete the uplaod.
 {: .challenge}